What does History@Work publish?

 Full-length blog posts: We publish original, full-length posts, typically between 700 and 1,000 words, on topics about issues in the field of public history.
 We consider our primary audience to be other public historians, and we expect pitches (more on how to pitch below) and posts to reference and build on the existing field of public history writing, reflection, and practice.
 For example, a post about a controversy over a public memorial or museum exhibit should reflect some awareness that this is not a first-time or unique occurrence.
 What is new?

-Prospective post topics (full-length or Project Showcase posts) include but are not limited to:
+Prospective post topics include but are not limited to:

 • defining public history through practice